pallets-eco/flask-security/docs/configuration.rst

 .. py:data:: SECURITY_TWO_FACTOR_SELECT_URL

     Specifies the two-factor select URL.
-This is used when the user has setup more than one second factor.
+This is used when the user has setup more than one second factor - see :ref:`webauthn:webauthn`.

     Default: ``"/tf-select"``.